osmandapp/web/main/docs/user/widgets/configure-screen.md

 </Tabs>

-The OsmAnd app allows you to place widgets in top or buttom and group them by rows.
+The OsmAnd app allows you to place widgets in the top or bottom and group them by rows.
 Types of widgets are available for Top / Bottom panels:

 1. [All widgets](#widgets-for-all-panels) from other panels.

 2. [Coordinates widgets](../widgets/info-widgets#coordinates-widget).
 This set of *informational* widgets displays the geographic coordinates of the current geolocation.
-    2 widgets included: *Coordinates: map center*, *Coordinates: current location*.
+    2 widgets are included: *Coordinates: map center*, *Coordinates: current location*.

 3. [Street name](../widgets/nav-widgets#street-name). *Navigational* widget shows the current street name with a straight arrow or the next street name with an arrow pointing to an upcoming turn.